cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 {{% cobalt-staff-permissions %}}

+## Common Platform Enumeration (CPE)

+As defined by [NIST](https://nvd.nist.gov/products/cpe), Common Platform Enumeration (CPE) is a structured naming scheme for information technology systems, software, and packages.
+The official [CPE Dictionary](https://nvd.nist.gov/products/cpe) is hosted and maintained by NIST.

 ## Compliance Audit

 As [defined](https://csrc.nist.gov/glossary/term/compliance_audit) by NIST, a comprehensive review of an organization's adherence to governing documents such as whether: